View full title

 Who: Local and state police departments

-Penalty: Potential legal challenges or administrative repercussions
+Penalty: Potential legal challenges for non-compliance

 Who: Local and state police departments

-Penalty: Potential legal challenges or administrative repercussions
+Penalty: Potential legal challenges for non-compliance

 Full Legal Analysis